rockdragon/bravo/README.md

 * JSON-like configuration file:
    * {expr} gives the RegExp
    * {g} indicates the group number of the RegExp; return the all groups if {g} absent.
-   * {replace} is used for result substitution, it contains two fields : {a} represent source, and {b} represent destination.
+   * {replace} is used for result substitution, it could be either an array or an object whose contains two fields : {a} represent source, and {b} represent destination.

 ```JSON
 {